 Stop the Hardening of Lung Disease & Alveolar Fibrosis Naturally

 Your Stem cells are essentially the body’s pharmacy.
 Stem cells are the building blocks of your entire body.
-These potent cells are called “totipotent” cells, which can change/differentiate into any cell, tissue, or bone in the human body.
-When appropriately used, UC-MSC+ Stem Cells can help with the loss of lung capacity/reduced lung function by focusing on the destroyed or limited linings of the alveoli at the root of the disease.
+These potent cells are called “totipotent,” meaning they can differentiate into any cell, tissue, or bone in the human body.
+When appropriately used, UC-MSC+ Stem Cells can help address loss of lung capacity/reduced lung function by targeting the damaged or limited alveolar lining at the root of the disease.
 [5] For various reasons (Cigarette smoking, Viral infections, genetics), the body’s natural ability to regenerate is being blocked, causing the types of complications that manifest themselves as fibrosis and lung hardening disease.

-The Regen Center treatment for IPF lung sclerosis uses isolated & enhanced lung stem cells that seek to re-promote natural healing of the previously damaged alveoli cells, fibrotic scarring in the interstitium lining of the lungs, and scar tissue in the lungs from pneumonia.
-The goal of the enhanced UC-MSC+ stem cell treatment for pulmonary fibrosis and lung hardening disease is to assist the body in bypassing fibrotic scarring by regenerating new healthy tissues and blood vessels through angiogenesis.
-The latest lung regeneration treatment offers a safe, natural alternative to lung transplants by regenerating lung tissue affected by fibrotic scarring and honeycombing through increased levels of myofibroblasts.
+The Regen Center treatment for IPF lung sclerosis uses isolated & enhanced lung stem cells that aim to re-promote the natural healing of previously damaged alveolar cells, reduce fibrotic scarring in the interstitium lining the lungs, and remove lung scarring from pneumonia.
+The goal of the enhanced UC-MSC+ stem cell treatment for pulmonary fibrosis and lung hardening disease is to help the body bypass fibrotic scarring by regenerating healthy tissues and blood vessels through angiogenesis.
+The latest lung regeneration treatment offers a safe, natural alternative to lung transplants by regenerating lung tissue affected by fibrotic scarring and honeycombing through increased myofibroblast levels.

 Multi-Stage Lung Cell Delivery for Respiratory Diseases

 Interstitial lung diseases & progressive pulmonary fibrosis pose a significant challenge for pulmonologists and lung bioengineering.
-Diseases such as asthma, popcorn lungs “Bronchiolitis obliterans,” Idiopathic pulmonary fibrosis, lung cancer treatment, COPD, idiopathic interstitial pneumonia, Cystic fibrosis, emphysema & hyaline membrane disease are just some of the diseases that can be managed effectively via lung stem cell therapies.
+Diseases such as asthma, popcorn lungs, “Bronchiolitis obliterans,” Idiopathic pulmonary fibrosis, lung cancer treatment, COPD, idiopathic interstitial pneumonia, Cystic fibrosis, emphysema & hyaline membrane disease are just some of the diseases that can be managed effectively via lung stem cell therapies.
 Due to the complexity and locations of the diseased regions, it can be challenging to effectively deliver cell therapeutic agents to the needed areas of the diseased lungs.
-The Lung Regeneration Center offers stem cells for lung disease patients using a combination of UC-MSC+ cells to stop rapid lung capacity decline.
-Our unique cell delivery methods target diseases from multiple vectors, including guided radiography (when necessary), Intravenous, direct injection, or Intrathecally for painless and effective delivery of endogenous lung progenitor cells, lung epithelial stem cells to both the airway and vascular system of the lungs.
+The Lung Regeneration Center offers stem cells for lung disease patients using a combination of UC-MSC+ cells to halt the rapid decline in lung capacity.
+Our unique cell delivery methods target diseases using multiple vectors, including guided radiography (when necessary), Intravenous, direct injection, or intrathecal routes for painless and effective delivery of endogenous lung progenitor cells and lung epithelial stem cells to both the airway and vascular systems of the lungs.

 TREATMENT RISKS & PRECAUTIONS